AlexandraZakieva/live-confocal-super-plankton/README.md

 # Live Confocal Super Plankton

+NOTA BENE
+After the release of this accession, the community flagged key improvements that should be made.
+We will implement them in January 2026.
+Meanwhile, the most updated version of the OME-Zarr files are in the following S3 storage: https://s3.embl.de/live-confocal-trec-super-plankton/converted_datasets.

 Supporting data processing and visualization scripts and documentation for the BioImage Archive submission

 [TRaversing European Coastlines (TREC) Live Plankton High-Content Fluorescence Microscopy Dataset](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD2258)